Seeker of Legends Preview

 It was time for him to write a new future.

-The sun had reached its peak in the sky overhead by the time Hunter made it through the Fringe, half-hidden by feathery-looking clouds.
-Hunter glanced to the west, seeing darker clouds hovering low over the horizon there.
-He turned forward, weaving around trees as he walked deeper into the forest beyond the Fringe.
+The sun had reached its peak in the sky overhead by the time Hunter made it through the Fringe, emerging into the deep forest beyond.
 Everything was a little different here, he found.
-The flora of the Fringe resembled typical foliage one might find on Earth.
+The flora of the Fringe resembled foliage one might find on Earth.
 But here, everything was…mixed up.
-The grass underfoot had a thin layer of bark at the base, and crunched under the soles of his boots.
+The grass underfoot had a thin layer of bark at the base of each blade, and crunched under his boots.
 There were still trees, of course, but some of them had leaves that resembled huge blades of grass.
 Bugs crawled on the ground, many of them hard to spot because of their woody carapaces.
 Some of the trees even had spikey hairs on their bark, reminding Hunter of porcupine quills.

 It was all very strange…and the deeper he went into the forest, the stranger it got.